MichielStock/michielstock.github.io/index.md

 # Maximum Entropy

-Hi, I am Michiel Stock, a postdoctoral researcher at Ghent University.
+Hi, I am Michiel Stock, a assistant professor at Ghent University, Faculty of Bioscience engineering.
 I am interested in applying computational intelligence to modelling and engineering in the life sciences.
-During my PhD, I worked on kernel-based methods to model interactions.
-Afterwards, I spend a couple of years on modelling species interaction networks.
-Now, my main focus is on stochastical modelling and operations research for synthetic biology.

-In my spare time, I enjoy reading, running, and boardgames.
-I am also following training to become a chef.

 ![](images/me.JPG)